San Sebastián: Economy

 The main economic activities are commerce and tourism.
 San Sebastián is one of the best-known tourist destinations in Spain.

-The international technology organisation Ikusi is based in San Sebastián.

 Transport

 The city is served by Euskotren Trena, Euskotren's railway network.
 Euskotren runs trains to Bilbao and other destinations, as well as the San Sebastián Metro; which together with Renfe's Cercanías San Sebastián cover the San Sebastián metropolitan area.
 There are frequent trains via San Sebastián railway station from Madrid to Hendaye in France, which is connected to the French rail network.
 The city is also served by San Sebastián Airport in the nearby municipality of Hondarribia.
-San Sebastián Airport currently has no international destinations.
-Bilbao airport is 98 km away from San Sebastian city.
+Bilbao airport is 98 km away from San Sebastián city.
 Biarritz Airport in France is located about 50 km from San Sebastián.

-Gastronomy
+Cuisine

 San Sebastián is renowned for its Basque cuisine.
-San Sebastián and the surrounding area is home to a high concentration of restaurants with Michelin stars, including Arzak (San Sebastián), Berasategi (Lasarte), Akelarre (district Igeldo) and Mugaritz (Errenteria).
+San Sebastián and the surrounding area is home to a high concentration of restaurants with Michelin stars, including Arzak (San Sebastián), Berasategui (Lasarte), Akelarre (district Igeldo) and Mugaritz (Errenteria).
 It is the city with the second most Michelin stars per capita in the world, after Kyoto, Japan.
-According to The World's 50 Best Restaurants ranking in 2013, two of the world's top ten best restaurants were in San Sebastian.
+According to The World's 50 Best Restaurants ranking in 2013, two of the world's top ten best restaurants were in San Sebastián.
 As well as these restaurants, the city is known for pintxos (small-plate dishes similar to tapas) which are found in the bars of the Old Quarter and elsewhere in the city.

 It is also the birthplace of Basque gastronomical societies, with the oldest recorded mention of such a txoko back in 1870.
-In addition, San Sebastian hosts the first institution to offer a university degree in Gastronomy, the Basque Culinary Center.
+In addition, San Sebastián hosts the first institution to offer a university degree in Gastronomy, the Basque Culinary Center.